-Sinai Rodriguez of Elgin My name is Sinai Rodriguez, and I am not the traditional college student-I dropped out of Bartlett High School during my senior year.
-I came to Elgin Community College to get my GED, and on December 16, 2017, I will be getting my Associate of Applied Science in welding fabrication technology and a Vocational Specialist Certificate in welding.
+Sinai Rodriguez of Elgin My name is Sinai Rodriguez, and I am not a traditional college student.
+I dropped out of Bartlett High School during my senior year.
+I came to Elgin Community College to get my GED, and on December 16, 2017, I will be getting my Associate of Applied Science in Welding fabrication technology and a Vocational Specialist Certificate in welding.

-I started attending Elgin Community College shortly after I decided to leave the University of Missouri in order to pursue a lifelong passion in culinary arts
+I started attending Elgin Community College shortly after I decided to leave the University of Missouri in order to pursue a lifelong passion for culinary arts

 I humbly wish to thank the faculty and staff at Elgin Community College from the bottom of my heart